 - When/how should I wean Baby off the bottle?

-The American Academy of Pediatrics recommends weaning Baby off of bottle-feeding by the time he is 18 months old.
-So now that Baby is fast approaching his first birthday, it could be time to start thinking about upgrading his tableware.
+The American Academy of Pediatrics recommends weaning Baby off of bottle-feeding by the time they are 18 months old.
+So now that Baby is fast approaching their first birthday, it could be time to start thinking about upgrading their tableware.
 Many children form emotional attachments to the bottle though, and if you think the weaning process could be difficult, there’s no harm in asking the doctor for advice.

 - Should I be thinking about introducing discipline with Baby, and if so, how?

-- How can I help Baby learn and encourage his next developmental milestones?
+- How can I help Baby learn and encourage their next developmental milestones?

-Of course you want to help Baby grow and learn, and your doctor may have some insight into what Baby is going to turn his mind to next, and could have some insight into how you can help him.
+Of course you want to help Baby grow and learn, and your doctor may have some insight into what Baby is going to turn their mind to next, and could have some insight into how you can help them.